-The BIO 115-118 series is the recommended sequence (but not required) for students interested in continuing their professional preparation in the field of Physical Fitness.
+The BIO 115-118 series is the recommended sequence for students interested in tranferring to a four-year institution.

 Precision Machining Technology (PMT)

 The Associate in Applied Science Degree in Precision Machining Technology offers a broad training experience that prepares individuals for employment in the precision manufacturing industry.
 Students learn to operate a variety of conventional machine tools, computer numerical control (CNC) machines, read and analyze engineering drawings and use precision measuring and inspection instruments.
 The new computer automated manufacturing (CAM) lab uses Mastercam software to program the CNC equipment.
 Students develop the skills required for employment in this highly technical field.